 In the same Dutch oven, sauté the onions and green peppers for 4-5 minutes at medium-high heat.
 Add a bit more oil if you need to so the onions don’t stick.

-Add the diced tomatoes and vino seco then nestle the roast back into the Dutch oven with the sautéed veggies.
+Add the diced tomatoes, vino seco, and water, then nestle the roast back into the Dutch oven with the sautéed veggies.